DJDevon3/CircuitPython/Simple_Offline_Weatherstation/README.md

 ![](https://raw.githubusercontent.com/DJDevon3/CircuitPython/main/Simple_Offline_Weatherstation/TFT_Output_Example3.jpg)

-A project that began on Arduino and eventually updated to Circuit Python 7.x
+A project that began on Arduino and eventually updated to Circuit Python 7.x.
+There is no online or BLE used in this project.
+All sensor data comes from the board.
+Default sleep timer is 60 seconds (configurable).
+With a 3x 18650 adafruit battery pack this will stay alive on battery power for about 30 hours (tested).
+Recommend this is a permanent install on USB power and only using the battery backup for power outage.

 # Hardware Required:
 - Adafruit NRF52840 Bluefruit Sense Board (running Circuit Python)